ElectricRCAircraftGuy/malloc-benchmarks/README.md

 ```

-## How to collect benchmark results and view them
+## Build and run this project: how to collect benchmark results and view them

 ```bash
 git clone https://github.com/f18m/malloc-benchmarks.git